 Jeju Island‘s white sand beaches, giant waterfalls and amazing swimming holes give it the nickname “Korea’s Hawaii.”
-Jeju is a 4 hour ferry ride south of mainland South Korea putting it in sub-tropical waters.
-Its a large island so be sure to give yourself a few days to explore Jeju.
+Get ready to know some cool things to do in Jeju Island.
+Jeju is a 4-hour ferry ride south of mainland South Korea putting it in sub-tropical waters.
+It’s a large island so be sure to give yourself a few days to explore Jeju.
 I joined my old SHG friend Johnny’s group Bangawoyo Tours for a 5-day “kick-in” it on Jeju Island over Chuseok and it was simply fantastic!

 This guide will take you around Jeju following our route on a group tour.
 It will tell you everything you need to know about this Korean paradise.
-I highly recommend joining a group tour for Jeju but plenty of travelers do it solo by renting a car.
+If you want to enjoy all the “things to do in Jeju Island” then I’d highly recommend joining a group tour for Jeju but plenty of travelers do it solo by renting a car.

 Getting to Jeju Island